JPALTROW/Encrypted/README.md

-# MathSurvey
+# Math and CS Research
-Stuyvesant High School's Math Survey Website
+Math and CS Research Publication Website